JoshBashed/canvas-trmnl/README.md

-# canvas-trmnl :3
+# Canvas-TRMNL

-a little plugin that connects your canvas data to trmnl.
+Show your assignments from Canvas LMS on your TRMNL.

-## what it do
+## What does it do?

-- pulls your assignments from canvas
+- Fetches your assignments from Canvas.
-- shows them in trmnl
+- Shows them as a TRMNL plugin.

+It's as simple as that.

-## how to use
+## How to use it?

-1. install the plugin from [here](https://usetrmnl.com/plugin_settings/new?keyname=canvas_lms)
+1. Install the plugin from [here](https://usetrmnl.com/plugin_settings/new?keyname=canvas_lms).
-2. enter your canvas domain + access token (generate one in settings)
+2. Enter your canvas domain + access token (generate one in settings).
-3. trmnl will start showing your canvas data.
+3. TRMNL will start showing your Canvas data.

-## dev setup
+## Development

+Clone the repo then run the following commands to start the development server:
 ```bash
 pnpm install
 pnpm dev
 ```

-## tech stack
+## Tech stack

-- hono (webserver)
+- Hono (webserver)
-- react (frontend)
+- React (frontend)
-- drizzle (orm)
+- Drizzle (orm)
-- postgres (db)
+- Postgres (db)
-- rollup (bundler)
+- Rollup (bundler)

+(hosted on Digital Ocean)

-## contributing
+## Contributing

-pull requests welcome.
+Contributions are welcome!

-## license
+## License

-foss. isc. do what u want. just don’t make it ugly.

-made with love by [josh](https://github.com/JoshuaBrest) :P
+Licensed under the ISC License.
+See the [LICENSE](LICENSE.md) file for details.